 As studies prove that text messaging is an effective and efficient tool for communication strategies, many healthcare organizations, hospitals and systems are beginning to follow suit.
 There are numerous ways it can help grow your practice, uplift attendance rates and improve patient outcomes.

 While most businesses are most concerned about FCC regulations, healthcare systems always need to be cognizant of HIPAA regulations.
-If you are using SMS, you must confirm that your messaging is HIPAA-compliant.

 Health Insurance Portability and Accountability Act (HIPAA) states that a patient’s protected health information (PHI) must stay protected by healthcare providers and covered entities who utilize electronic communications such as SMS.

 If HIPAA compliance is not followed, your business or practice could face substantial penalties.
 According to the HIPAA journal, a single breach could cost up to $50,000 USD.

 Because patient information, including personal identifiers, requires additional protection and security measures to ensure privacy, SMS is not always HIPAA-compliant.
 According to the HIPAA security rule, encryption is a crucial requirement for the transit of electronic communications between patients and providers.

 It is up to healthcare providers and practices to ensure their messaging content complies with HIPAA rules.

 Top tip: encryption means data gets concealed by converting it into a code.